jjohnson2701/EditsToISCEContainer/README.md

 Edit the <property name=”dem filename”> path to match wherever you store your DEM on summit.

 For best results, I recommend also running gdal_info on your local DEM, and getting a coordinate list of the boundaries of your DEM so it doesn’t process more data than needed.
 Provide the coordinates in the following order, SNWE.
-Below is an example of the coordinates from my Lagos DEM.
+An example of the coordinates from my Lagos DEM are pictured in the google doc.

 I then add in the following region of interest and geocode bounding box so only the area covered by my DEM is processed.
 Lagos DEM bounding: 6.0229007, 7.0312007, 3.0039348, 4.0172348

 ### 5. SAR granules list setup.
 It is possible to get these lists from a couple different sites, and to generate lists that do more than run sequentially.
-As an example, here’s the one I used for my setup
+As an example, here’s the one I used for my setup.
+I recommend looking at the google doc linked at the top for images of each section
 	Start at https://search.asf.alaska.edu/#/

 	Select your geographic area of interest with dataset of Sentinel 1, File type L1 SLC, as pictured below

-Once you find a frame and path that fits your area of interest, you can use the filters to only show this Frame+Path images.
+Find a frame and path that fits your area of interest, you can use the filters to only show this Frame+Path images.

 Search again with the path and frame in your filter, which should narrow down the list of images.
 Add all results to downloads, open downloads, and select the “Copy file IDs” option on the bottom.